-Furthermore, whilst 11 member countries are the core of the SKA, around 100 organisations across about 20 countries* have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.
-Here is a list of links to the key participating nations.
+Furthermore, whilst sixteen countries are at the core of the SKA, around 100 organisations across about 20 countries have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.

 - Australia: Department of Industry and Science

 - Canada: National Research Council

 - China: Ministry of Science and Technology of the People’s Republic of China

 - France: National Center for Scientific Research